dougy147/idiomatik/README.md

 In BNF notation `<exp> ::= <exp> <term> | <term>` is an example of left-recursion (so left associativity) because `... ::= <exp> <term> | ...` sees `<exp>` on the left side, meaning recursion will happen on the left side.
 To the contrary `<exp> ::= <term> <exp> | <term>` would be right recursive, therefore right associative.
 See [this video](https://piped.video/JO_0e9mPofY?t=1115).

+## Why?

+I initially wanted to write a solving algorithm for the [Muddy Children Puzzle](https://en.wikipedia.org/wiki/Induction_puzzles#Muddy_Children_Puzzle).
+That led me to some questions about public/private knowledge, inference rules, well-formed formulas and other stuff I had never heard of, seriously thought of, or invested time in.
+How to implement lexemes identification, evaluate syntax, do model checking, ...?
+Topics or concepts derivating from these questions are covered in the resources section.

+So, I'm not reinventing the wheel, and this will be far from original or quality work.
+Just disorganized trials and errors, and random notes and code.
+A lot of things here could be wrong or bad approximations, reflecting my ignorance in CS in general.
+But why not share a "work" in progress?

+Thanks to [tsoding](https://twitch.tv/tsoding) for the great source of inspiration and stimulation.